marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 };
 ```

-As we are using a store now it makes also sense to move the fetching of data away from the Quiz component to the store, too.
-Fetching the data is an action and it is defined within the action object of the store.
-Also in this action we are handling to load stored data from the localStorage.
+As we're using a store now, it makes sense to move the fetching of data away from the Quiz component to the store.

+Fetching the data is an action, and it's defined within the action object of the store.
+Also in this action, we're handling the loading of stored data from the localStorage.

 ```javascript
 // store/index.js